Note: You don’t need any other WordPress Security guide if you follow all the steps mentioned in this guide.

 If you have money to invest in security now, I would strongly suggest using the iThemes Security Pro plugin.
 If not, follow this blog post and blog for many security tips.

-For this reason, this is why the default membership role you should select should always be set to Contributor
+For this reason, this is why the default membership role you should select should always be set to Contributor.

 Let’s turn back to secure the login form from bad actors.
 The one plugin I found to be effective and is free is the Limit Login Attempts plugin.

 What this plugin basically does is that it limits the login attempts.
-Let’s say someone is trying to login to your admin account using the “admin” username in which you should never use for your login username and is trying to get into your account.
-After x amount of bad login attempts, they basically blocked for x amount of months or forever from trying to login again.
+Let’s say someone is trying to login into your admin account using the “admin” username in which you should never use for your login username and is trying to get into your account.
+After x amount of bad login attempts, they basically blocked for x months or forever from trying to login again.
 You set the rules.